-- Data Cache: The error is corrected and the cache line is invalidated and written back to the next level of memory - L2 Cache: Single-bit correction for L2 data and metadata (metadata includes index, tag, and directory information).
+- Data Cache: The error is corrected and the cache line is invalidated and written back to the next level of memory - DTIM: Single-bit errors are corrected and written back to the RAM. - L2 Cache: Single-bit correction for L2 data and metadata (metadata includes index, tag, and directory information).
 Double-bit detection only on the L2 data array.